 How to Submit Your Website to Yahoo

 This one is the easiest.
 There’s nothing to do!
 Bing powers Yahoo so by indexing your site with Bing you’ll automatically submit your site to yahoo to be indexed as well!

 How to Know if Your Website has been Indexed

-You can use the advanced search operators we talked about earlier to check if your page has been indexed by Google.
+You can use the advanced search operators we talked about earlier to check if your page has been indexed.

 Follow this syntax:

 Example: Let’s say we just published a new page on rundoyen.com that’s located at https://www.rundoyen.com/coach-match/ and need to check it.

 If you do that and don’t get any results for that advanced search then your page likely has not been indexed by the search engine yet (the advanced search operator

 It can sometimes take days to get your page indexed so check back in a few days if it doesn’t appear when with the site: search operator after you’ve submitted the page to be indexed.